open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ## Commits

-When contributing to OpenSauced projects, you can use this command to follow our conventional commits:
+When contributing to OpenSauced projects, use this command to follow our conventional commits:

 ```shell
 npm run push
 ```

-Using the `npm run push` command is an interactive replacement for `git commit`.
+The `npm run push` command is an interactive replacement for `git commit`.
 It enforces the conventional commit specification for writing commit messages, making it easier for developers and maintainers to understand the changes made in a particular commit.

-Assuming you are dealing with code changes and you add them using `git add`, once you are ready to commit, there are two ways we can proceed: `git commit` or `npm run push`.
-The second method is preferred, as doing a subsequent `git push` and opening a PR would ensure the title conforms to our standards.
+After running this command, you can push your changes to the remote repo.

 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more examples.